-Star gazers seek a glimpse of 'blood moon' in longest lunar eclipse of 21st century
+Blood Moon dazzles star gazers in longest lunar eclipse of 21st century

 The eclipse of the moon will not be visible from North America or most of the Pacific.
 The next lunar eclipse of such a length is due in 2123.

-Writing by Guy Faulconbridge in London; Additional reporting by Dan Williams in Jerusalem; Editing by Hugh Lawson and Andrew Bolton
+Writing by Guy Faulconbridge in London; Additional reporting by Dan Williams in Jerusalem, Amr Abdallah Dalsh in Cairo, Alkis Konstantinidis in Cape Sounion, near Athens, Greece, Christopher Pike in Abu Dhabi and Colin Packham in Sydney.
+Editing by Hugh Lawson, Andrew Bolton and Andrew Heavens